 As adults, they almost always weigh over 100 pounds, both male and female.
 Hauling all of this weight around from place to place is tiring.
 When they do not have to be moving, they are happy to laze about and cuddle up on the sofa.

 Newfoundlands are classed as large-breed working dogs.
 They do have a great deal of stamina and a hard work ethic.
 For them, slow and steady is the best way to get the job done.
 Take them swimming when they need exercise, and they will love you even more for it.
 Half-hour walks or play sessions each day are the minimum they require.

 Basset Hounds are one of the most stereotypical low-energy, lazy-day dog breeds out there.
 With ears that droop to the ground and big, sad eyes, they look quirky even when they are in motion.
 Everything about their appearance seems to be trying to pull them to the ground again.

 These dogs only need about an hour’s worth of exercise a day.
 This exercise can be low-key, though.
-A couple of walks or a few romps in the yard, and they are satisfied.
+A couple of walks around the neighborhood or the park or a few romps in the yard will satisfy them.
 They can be stubbornly lazy, though.

 3. Saint Bernard

 Saint Bernards are the drooly dogs that became movie stars in the early 2000s.
 They saw a rise in popularity around the U.S. and Europe during this time.

 A Saint Bernard is a giant dog breed that grows quickly throughout their puppy years.
 Due to this exponential growth rate and ultimate size of well over a hundred pounds, they can suffer from quite a few health issues.
 These include problems with their bones and joints.